What is a pareavor?

 Maybe someday I can come to your area and bring our GPS Hope & Healing Conference.
 But for now, this virtual summit is the next best thing.
 Why not see for yourself how some of the load is lifted, by allowing me and these pareavors who are further on this unwanted path, to share our hearts with you and give you the hope you need.

-If you are hesitant to invest $69 into purchasing this online conference, we offer a 100% money back guarantee.
-If after two weeks you find these sessions are not offering anything to help you with your grief journey as a pareavor, contact us, and we will refund your $69.
+If you are hesitant to invest $49 into purchasing this online conference, we offer a 100% money back guarantee.
+If after two weeks you find these sessions are not offering anything to help you with your grief journey as a pareavor, contact us, and we will refund your money.
+We wish we could offer this for free, however it costs to have these videos hosted by a professional hosting site and your $49 helps to offset the cost.